Revision, Repair & Reversal of Botox and Fillers

 Can Botox, Xeomin, or Dysport Be Reversed or Removed?

-Various forms of Botulinum such as Botox, Xeomin, and Dysport are time-tested and very safe for patient administration.
-These medications are specifically designed to produce a clinical effect of muscle weakening (paralysis or paresis) by binding to receptors in the presynaptic nerve terminal and prevent the communication of a signal from one nerve to the next and to the end point, which is the muscle.
+Various forms of botulinum such as Botox, Xeomin, and Dysport, are time-tested and very safe for patient administration.
+These medications are specifically designed to produce a clinical effect of muscle weakening (paralysis or paresis).
+This is by binding to receptors in the presynaptic nerve terminal and preventing the communication of a signal from one nerve to the next and to the end point, which is the muscle.

 Because of this mechanism of action, once the medication has bound at its end point, it cannot be removed.
-Return of muscle function does occur and this typically occurs progressively over the next two weeks to nine months.
+Return of muscle function does happen, and this typically occurs progressively over the next two weeks to nine months.
 The greatest effect of the medication is seen as it begins its action between 3 and 10 days following injection.
 Some patients, especially older patients, may experience an exaggerated effect during this time until clinical plateau and resolution begins.
-Hence, evaluation and re-treatment of the injection outcome generally should not be considered until that time, unless there is a gross and disfiguring asymmetry, which is very rare.
+Hence, evaluation and retreatment of the injection outcome generally should not be considered until that time.
+This is unless there is a gross and disfiguring asymmetry, which is very rare.

 Can Botox, Xeomin, or Dysport Be Fixed or Repaired?

-The effect of Botulinum is to weaken the pull of the muscle.
+The effect of botulinum is to weaken the pull of the muscle.
 Since this cannot be reversed specifically, the majority of Botox repair or revision focuses on the weakening of another set of muscles, which are pulling in an opposing direction.
-Alternatively, the physician may elect to weaken the contralateral side alone or in conjunction with treating the problematic side in order to gain a more appealing outcome and improvement of asymmetry.
+Alternatively, the physician may elect to weaken the contralateral side alone or in conjunction with treating the problematic side.
+This is in order to gain a more appealing outcome and improvement of asymmetry.

 Many of the following difficult and disfiguring issues may be treated by a specialist using precise administration with the correct dilution or concentration in most cases:

 - Wavy lines or asymmetry in the forehead

 - Surprised look